dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-10-02-bitcoin-is-digital-scarcity.md

 ## Ultima Online: Planning a Virtual Economy

 Ultima Online was released on September 24, 1997, by Origin Systems.
-It was one of the first MMORPGs [Footnote/glossary: massively multiplayer online role-playing game] that garnered mainstream attention, attracting over 100,000 players within six months.
+It was one of the first MMORPGs[^fn-mmorpg] that garnered mainstream attention, attracting over 100,000 players within six months.
 Like the MUDs before it, the world of Ultima Online is a *persistent* world, which means that your actions and interactions in the game have lasting consequences for